-Get2College, a program of the Woodward Hines Education Foundation, is hosting a FAFSA Challenge for financial aid administrators in Mississippi.
-We know that completion of the FAFSA is a good predictor of a student accessing postsecondary education.
-Get2College has been working in eight high schools across the state to create a college going culture.
-From our new research from the Social Science Research Center (SSRC) at Mississippi State University, students who completed a FAFSA had over four times (4X) greater odds of enrolling in college than those who did not complete a FAFSA.
-Completing the FAFSA by March 31 or earlier enables students to get not only federal dollars but also state funding, institutional dollars, and some private scholarships.
+Join the Get2College 2021 FAFSA Challenge!
+We know that completion of the FAFSA is a strong predictor of whether or not students will enroll in postsecondary education.
+New research on our Pilot School Program from the Social Science Research Center (SSRC) at Mississippi State University, showed that students who completed a FAFSA had over four times (4X) greater odds of enrolling in college than those who did not complete a FAFSA.

 FAFSA completion results will use the federal data (compiled and analyzed by IHL) with the closest federal reporting period to March 31, comparing 2020 to 2021 completion.
 High school senior enrollment will come from the Mississippi Department of Education as reported from the high school late fall.

-One winner from each high school classification will be chosen from each category:
+One winner from each high school classification will be chosen from each of the categories listed below:

 Overall highest % FAFSA completion